Code-Institute-Submissions/flux-time/README.md

 ## Features

-- Responsive on all device sizes
-- Anchor links to different page sections
-- Sign up and contact forms
-- Social media links

 * Responsive menu with call to action button
     * The navigation menu uses Bootstrap's javascript to create a toggle and collapses on mobile devices,